dalong0514/selfstudy/007英文论文/2019英语论文/2019036The_Key_To_Accelerating_Your_Coding_Skills.md

 The final stage of the inflection point process is acceptance.
 Acceptance that software development is a process of continuous learning.
 Acceptance that the feeling that you’ve successfully learned everything just means you should start thinking about solving more complicated problems.

 Have you experienced the inflection point yet?
-Share this post and start a conversation with your friends– you would be surprised how many people have reached and surpassed this moment.
+Share this post and start a conversation with your friends – you would be surprised how many people have reached and surpassed this moment.

 ## AUTHOR

 Ken Mazaika

 Ken Mazaika is the CTO and co-founder at Firehose.
 Previously, he was a tech lead at WHERE.com (acquired by PayPal) and a member of the PayPal/eBay development team in Boston.